dustinpfister/blog_posts/_posts/lodash_size.md

 ## 4 - Conclusion

 So maybe the \_.size method is not one of the most compelling methods that make using lodash worth the hassle, but there are still methods that are very useful, and are not baked into javaScript itself.
 Keep in mind that lodash methods can be installed on a per method basis, and when doing so maybe this one is a pass for me at least.
+There are also a lot of reasons why a developer might want to use some kind of user space solution to do things that can also be done with native methods, such as doing something in a non spec way, or having a great deal of backward compatibility without monkey patching.
+With that said if you enjoyed reading this post, you might like to read one of my [many other posts on lodash](/categories/lodash), there is also a main [mega post of sorts on lodash](/2019/02/15/lodash/) that I have wrote and expand on now and then as needed.